zimeon/iiif-ld-demo/setup.md

 Python 3.5.1 :: Continuum Analytics, Inc.
 ```

-I find that a user-space version of Python installed with [miniconda](http://conda.pydata.org/docs/install/quick.html) is very convenient and avoids confusion with the system Python on Macs.
+I find that a user-space version of Python installed with [miniconda](http://conda.pydata.org/docs/install/quick.html) is very convenient and avoids confusion with the system Python.
 If you are using the system Python then you will need to use `sudo` to install any additional modules in the instructions below.

 ## 2. Clone the repository